 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||0.2%|

 Online Teacher Education Subject Specific Programs

-In the 2017-2018 academic year, 1,302 schools offered some type of teacher education subject specific program.
+In 2018-2019, 1,310 schools offered a subject specific ed program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||125||7|

 |Certificate (2-4 Years)||4||0|